Sertinell/RepData_PeerAssessment1/PA1_template.md

 I would drop those days from the data set, but the assigment ask to fill their value.
 We fill them with **the average value per interval calculated previously**.

-To do so, we are going to generate a vector that repeats the averaged values 61 times, and then assign its value to every NA value in the _activitydata_ dataset.

 #### Create a new dataset that is equal to the original dataset but with the missing data filled in.

+We are going to generate a vector that repeats the averaged values 61 times, and then assign its value to every NA value in the _activitydata_ dataset.

 ```r